Thursday, May 26, 2005

 poverty, environmental destruction, nuclear testing, and

-.
+drug-trafficking.
 The eleventh conference, held in October

 1995 at Cartagena, Columbia, was attended by delegates and heads of state from